abbyonstott/StormScript/docs/CONTRIBUTING.md

 ### Formatting:

 1. Write functional code
-2. create new branches to add features.
+2. create new branches off of the dev branch to add features.
 3. Create new files for new non-global namespace commands
 4. Test your features using `example.sts`.